Finland: Dane acquitted of 1987 ferry attack on backpackers

 Viking Sally was later sold to an Estonian shipping company and sailed under the name of M/S Estonia.
 The ferry later sank in the Baltic Sea going from the Baltic nation’s capital, Tallinn, to Stockholm in September 1994, causing the loss of 852 lives.

-Associated Press writer Jan M. Olsen contributed from Copenhagen, Denmark.
+Associated Press writer Jan M. Olsen contributed from Copenhagen, Denmark and video journalist David Keyton from Stockholm, Sweden.